Defund the police. Reimagine public safety.

 The People’s Budget LA is a coalition led by BLMLA demanding a city budget that invests in the wellbeing of our communities with priority on supporting the underserved and marginalized.

-The People’s Budget LA coalition is working to pass Measure J, which would permanently guarantee that an additional portion of the LA County budget goes to community investment and alternatives to incarceration.
+The People’s Budget LA coalition worked to pass Measure J, which permanently guarantees that an additional portion of the LA County budget goes to community investment and alternatives to incarceration.
+Coalition members are now focused on the implementation of this measure.

 Now more than ever, we need a budget centered on humanity.